unlock-protocol/docs/docs/tools/checkout/configuration.md

 - `network`: _optional integer._ defaults to `1`.
 See below.
 - `referrer`: _optional string_.
 The address which will [receive UDT tokens](../../governance/the-unlock-token/) \(if the transaction is applicable\)
 - `messageToSign`: _optional string_.
 If supplied, the user is prompted to sign this message using their wallet.
 If using a checkout URL, a `signature` query param is then appended to the `redirectUri` \(see above\).
 If using the embedded paywall, the `unlockProtocol.authenticated` includes the `signature` attribute.
-- `pessimistic`: _optional boolean._ defaults to `false`_._ By default, to reduce friction, we do not require users to wait for the transaction to be mined before offering them to be redirected.
+- `pessimistic`: _optional boolean_ defaults to `false`_._ By default, to reduce friction, we do not require users to wait for the transaction to be mined before offering them to be redirected.
 By setting this to `true`, users will need to wait for the transaction to have been mined in order to proceed to the next step.
+- `password`: _optional boolean_.
+Defaults to `false`.
+If set to `true`, the user will be prompted to enter a password in order to complete their purchases.
+This will only be useful if the lock is connected to a hook that will handle the [password verification](../../tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md).

 ### Locks